stoeps13/connections-doc/source/admin/install/t_inst_prepare_database_wizard_oracle.md

     gtk2-2.10.6, pango-1.14.5, fontconfig-2.4.2, pkg-config-0.19, libjpeg-6b, freetype2-2.3.9, expat-2.0.1, zlib-1.2.3, xft-2.1.6, xcursor-1.1.7, glib-1.2.10, glib2-2.12.4, atk-1.12.3, gettext-0.10.40, libpng-1.2.32, and libtiff-3.8.2

+    !!! note
-    **Note:** Some of these packages have dependencies on other packages.
+    Some of these packages have dependencies on other packages.
 The AIX package installer alerts you to any additional packages that might be required.

 -   HCL Connections does not support Pluggable Databases \(PDB\).